 That afternoon, I joined a small group from the hotel for a snorkeling trip out to Motu Nui in Easter Island’s startlingly blue waters.
-The water here is considered some of the clearest on earth with up to 200ft of visibility thanks to a lack of plankton in the water.
+The waters surrounding the island are considered some of the clearest on earth with up to 200ft of visibility thanks to a lack of plankton in the water.
 The flip side of that is that there are very few fish to see once you’re underwater but the clear, cobalt waters are still quite an impressive sight.

 That night I joined some friends from my hike the previous day – Nicola, Walt and their son Matt from Kansas City- for dinner at the hotel before falling into my plush bed for one last night of sleep before heading back to Santiago.

-If Easter Island isn’t on your bucket list, add it.
+If Easter Island isn’t on your bucket list, it should be.
 It’s worth all the effort and every penny you’ll spend to get here.

 Next stop, Malta!